Camouflage Helmet Liner II

 2. To prevent reflective glare.

-In March 1944 the CQMD received orders to discontinue procurement of the Jungle Liner.
-The reason given by The Office of The Quartermaster General (OQMG) was that the use of nets to cover the liner or steel helmet had been found to be more effective camouflage protection than the use of paint.
-Interestingly, this order to discontinue also included a directive to repaint any remaining inventory of Jungle Troop Liners back to the standard lusterless olive drab specification.
+In March 1944, the Chicago Quartermaster Depot CQMD) received orders to discontinue procurement of the Jungle Liner.
+The Office of The Quartermaster General (OQMG) cited the finding that using nets to cover the liner or steel helmet provided more effective camouflage protection than paint.
+Interestingly, this order to discontinue also included a directive to repaint any remaining inventory of Jungle Troop liners back to the standard lusterless olive drab specification.

 At the time the CQMD informed Westinghouse of the cancellation of the Jungle Liner and the directive to repaint, Westinghouse had approximately 300,000 camouflaged liners packaged and ready for shipment.
-These liners we taken out of inventory and sent back through the paint booth for an overcoat of standard olive drab at a cost of twelve cents each.
+These camouflaged liners were taken out of inventory, unboxed, and sent back through the paint booth, repainting them with an overcoat of standard olive drab at a cost of twelve cents each.

-That’s right Ladies and Gents, the Army spent $474,000.00 to camouflage 300,000 liners that in their camouflaged state would have performed no differently than the standard olive drab painted liners, especially inside of a helmet, that the Army then chose to spend an additional $36,000.00 to repaint.
+That's right, ladies and gentlemen, the Army spent $474,000.00 camouflaging 300,000 liners, which in their camouflaged state would have performed no differently than the standard olive drab-painted liners, especially inside of a helmet.
+The Army then decided to spend an additional $36,000.00 repainting these liners.

 Collector’s Note:

-So, were helmet bodies factory modified with a camouflage pattern?
-Thus far, there has been no concrete evidence, documented or empirical, to suggest that there ever was a factory applied camouflage version of a Jungle Troop steel helmet.
+So, were helmet bodies factory-modified with camouflage patterns?
+Thus far, there has been no concrete evidence, documented or empirical, to suggest that there ever was a factory-applied camouflage version of a Jungle Troop steel helmet.

-This is a prime example when collectors put aside what they know for what they desire to be true or what Sterling Archer refers to as entering the ...
+This illustrates how collectors can ignore what they know for what they want to be true—or what Sterling Archer calls entering the...

 Remember.